-Stu dent Name: Grade: Date:
+Stu dent Name: Grade:Date:

-Pers son completing this form:
+Per son completing this form:

 Rela ationship to child:

-following should be evident in quality beyond what racteristic is evident.
-Each check counts as one poir r the nominee's age/gra ade level.
-Please check if the
+The che following should be evident in quality beyond wl ck if the characteristic is evident.
+Each check coun hat is typical for the nominee's age/grade level.
+Ple ts as one point.

 1. Is able to remember and tell detailed information about happenings at school or in the community

 2. Questions authority; may argue; gets frustrated when he/she feels things are unfair

 3. Is insightful; understands what is really happening in situations

 4. Is candid in appraisal of adults or situations

 5. Has a sense of humor

 6. Tends to be prepared for early independence and survival

 7. Tells imaginative stories

 8. Asks many questions

 9. Is resourceful and can solve problems by ingenious methods using varied materials

 10. Tries to solve problems and figures things out independently

 11. Has many ideas and a lot to say

 12. Is resourceful; likes to make new things

 13. Solves problems in more than one way

 14. Is often assertive

 15. Can stay focused on a task for a long period of time